 1973 - The Wachiska Audubon Society forms in Lincoln and serves 17 counties in southeast Nebraska.

 1971 - The Omaha Birding Club votes to become the Audubon Society of Omaha, the first officially chartered chapter in the state.

 1970 - The first Spring River Conference is held in Grand Island.
-The conference would soon move to Kearney and eventually be renamed the Rivers and Wildlife Celebration.
+The conference would soon move to Kearney and eventually be renamed the Rivers and Wildlife Celebration and then Audubon's Nebraska Crane Festival.
 It is one of the longest-running wildlife events in the country.

 1913 - The National Association of Audubon Societies partners with the City of Valentine to construct the bison enclosure at the Fort Niobrara National Wildlife Refuge.
 In the early part of the century, Audubon was instrumental in bison preservation because of the efforts of its vice president, who was also president of the American Bison Society.